CAS-CS/Lectures/RL/L10 Goals and Rewards.md

 The next episode begins independently of how the previous one ended.
 Thus the episodes can all be considered to end in the same terminal state, with different rewards for the different outcomes.
 Tasks with episodes of this kind are called *episodic tasks*.

-> In episodic tasks we sometimes need to distinguish the set of all nonterminal states, denoted $\math{S}$, from the set of all states plus the terminal state, denoted $\math{S}+$ .
+> In episodic tasks we sometimes need to distinguish the set of all nonterminal states, denoted $\mathbf{S}$, from the set of all states plus the terminal state, denoted $\mathbf{S}+$ .
 The time of termination, $T$, is a random variable that normally varies from episode to episode.
 ---
 # Returns and Episodes
 ## Continious cases and discounting